-At the same time, I’ve grown more keenly aware of how valuable my work was before my ministry ever started.
-Back when I was “just” a stay-at-home mom, and all I could do was love my people well because caring for little ones left hardly any time for outside interests, I gave myself too little credit.
+At the same time, I’ve grown more keenly aware of how valuable my work was before this work started.
+Back when I was “just” a stay-at-home mom, and all I could do was love my people well because caring for four little ones left limited time for outside interests, I gave myself too little credit.

-While I loved staying home with my girls and was so grateful to have the option, I often felt like I should do more.
-I couldn’t fully recognize how I was already fulfilling my greatest call.
+While I loved being with my girls and felt grateful to have the option, I often felt like I should do more.
+I couldn’t recognize how I was already fulfilling my greatest call.
 I was doing work far more important than what I hoped to do in the next season of motherhood.

-And while I’m certainly on board with this mission, I also want to point out how we can get so caught up in having a wide influence we fail to have a deep influence.
+While I’m certainly on board with this mission, I also want to point out how we can get so caught up in having a wide influence that we fail to have a deep influence.
 We can spend so much time growing an audience around the world that we miss the best opportunity of all with the small audience inside and around our home.

 Because as much as the world needs us, our families and loved ones need us more.
-They always have and always will.
-What my work is teaching me is the importance of striking a balance.
+What my work has taught me is the importance of striking a balance.
 My work life should complement my personal life, not take away from it.
 My soul should be fed, not depleted.
-Finding balance is tricky, and what it sometimes requires is saying No when I’d like to say Yes or letting a great opportunity pass when the timing isn’t right for our family.
+Finding balance is tricky, and sometimes it require saying No when I want to say Yes or letting a great opportunity pass when the timing isn’t right for our family.

-What this world needs has become clear as day to me through the emails I receive, feedback I hear, and people I meet.
+What this world needs most has become clear to me through the emails I receive, feedback I hear, and people I meet.
 All around us, people are really struggling with something.
-They want advice and insight on how to find it.
+They want advice on how to find it.
 When I’m asked to speak, it’s the most commonly requested topic.
-It’s particularly important to females, because deep in our heart, we hunger for this.
-We want it on a level that is true, genuine, and real.
+It’s particularly important to females, because deep in our hearts, we hunger for this.
+We crave it on a level that is genuine and real.

 What is it?
 FRIENDSHIP.
 Good, solid, and loyal relationships.
 In an age where we’re highly connected online, people are lonely in real life.
-They’re surrounded by faces, yet they still feel invisible.
+They’re surrounded by faces, yet still feel invisible.
 In many ways, friendship is becoming a lost art.
-Women and girls who make others feel seen, loved, and valued are a rarity in many situations.
+Women and girls who make others feel seen, loved, and valued are rare.

-So before we act globally, let’s love better locally.
-Let’s remember the value found in quiet acts of service – like picking up our friend’s child from school, or taking a cell phone charger to her doctor’s visit – that don’t get posted on social media or draw impressive fanfare, but that express love to someone in a deep, meaningful way.
+So rather than feel like failures when we can’t act globally, let’s focus on loving better locally.
+Let’s value quiet acts of service – like picking up our friend’s child from school, or taking a cell phone charger to her doctor’s visit – that don’t get posted on social media or draw impressive fanfare, but that express love to someone in a deep, meaningful way.

 And if you’re in a season where all you can do is love your people well, or if that’s your primary life goal as a working mom or stay-at-home mom, please know that YOU ARE A GEM.
-Don’t think you’re letting God down as you wait for more important work, because your current work is more important than any purpose you may discover later.
-What our world needs MOST are more people who understand real love, real connection, and real community.
+Don’t think you’re letting God down as you wait for more important work, because this work is more important than any purpose.
+What our world needs MOST are people who understand real love, real connection, and real community.